wkonitzer/airgapped-mcc/README.md

 - Command format: `$0 [command] <release_version>`
 - Example: `./mirror.sh setup-mirror-server 17.0.0`
 - Note: The `<release_version>` argument is only necessary for `setup-mirror-server` and `init` commands.
+- `init` and `setup-mirror-server` take an optional 3rd parameter `usb` to skip lvm creation.
+The intent is you would mount your usb drive (4TB) to /images

 ### 4. Commands
 - `setup-mirror-server`: Configures the mirror server.